 This is the most common enema.
-This enema can also be used for tests and for constipation.
+This enema can also be used for tests and constipation.

-Enema solutions can contain sodium or bizodyl phosphate, which are both rectal stimulants.
+Enema solutions can contain sodium or body phosphate, both rectal stimulants.

-The solution is hypertonic and therefore draws fluid into the intestine, softening and loosening the fecal mass.
+Therefore, the solution is hypertonic and draws fluid into the intestine, softening and loosening the fecal mass.

 The hypertonic solution is inappropriate for a dehydrated patient or in a situation where immediate evacuation is desired.